 Secondly, wet grass is also difficult to cut.
 You should also not cut grass during the dry spell period of drought.
 As at this time, the mowing stresses the turf.

 You can start cutting the grass when it has reached an average height.
 For cool-season grass, such as fescues and Kentucky grass, it grows between 1 a.m.
 4 inches high.
 You can start cutting it as soon as it reaches that range.

 The warm-season grass, such as St. Augustine, Bermuda, and Zoysia, grow longer and peak during summer.
 You can start cutting as soon as the grass starts looking unkempt and messy.

 Here is the monthly timeline of mowing grass:

 January—February: No mowing required.
 At most places, this is winter, and grass remains dormant during this season.
 If you get snow in your area, then the ground will be covered with snow, and nothing should be done to your grass during this time.

-March: In March, spring starts, the snow melts, and the rising temperature start turning brown grass to green.
+March: In March, spring starts, the snow melts, and the rising temperature starts turning brown grass to green.
 Do a once or twice high cut trimming in the month.
-Don't overdo mowing as the grass needs time to strengthen its root more buried in the ground.
+Don’t overdo mowing as the grass needs time to strengthen its root more buried in the ground.

 April to May: As the temperature starts rising, the grass begins growing at a faster pace.
 Mow it weekly or once every ten days.

 June to August: The peak of the summer starts.
 Mow once or twice a week.
-If it's dry and the grass grows too long, you can mow it three times a week.
-You can set the mowing height to be the one-third length of grass blades.
+If it’s dry and the grass grows too long, you can mow it three times a week.
+You can set the mowing height to be the one-third length of the grass blades.
 If it rains, wait for the ground to dry off before you mow.